-The Career Center, located in 147 Davidson Center, connects students with career choices and community opportunities.
-The Center provides students and alumni with career/job information, current employment contacts (on and off campus), and experiential education opportunities.
+The Career Center connects students with career choices and community opportunities.
+The Center provides students and alumni with customized career information based on the students' major, experience and career goals.
 Students have acknowledged that the Career Center has everything they need for their job search.
-This includes computers and software for developing resumes and conducting job searches; seminars on resume writing, interview skills, and success at a job fair; free newspapers; job postings; a schedule of on-campus recruiter visits; and personnel to assist the student.

-The Career Center is also the place to connect with the community through volunteer service, internships, and cooperative education.
+Our career professionals are ready to assist students with career advisement that enhances their academic and personal growth, finding internships and cooperative education positions.
+They routinely meet with students to critique resumes, conduct mock interviewing sessions and provide information on conducting job searches.
+Throughout each semester, students will find helpful seminars on resume writing, interview skills, and success at a job fair.
+Students and alumni are welcome to use CougarLink, which features a 24/7 online job posting site consisting of local, regional, national and international job openings and internships.
+CougarLink also includes on-campus jobs such as student assistant, graduate assistant and federal work study listings.
+The Career Center is known for the success of its experiential education programs such as engaging students in the community through volunteer service, internships, and cooperative education.
 The popular Volunteer Opportunities Fair is sponsored by the Center and held on campus each Fall semester.

-On-campus recruiting includes the annual Careers Expo held each Spring semester which attracts a variety of employers who come to network with students and grads.
+On-campus recruiting includes the annual Careers Expo held each Spring semester which attracts a variety of employers who come to network with students and alumni.
 All students at all levels are invited and encouraged to attend.
 At various times during the year, employers provide information tables on campus to provide students with valuable guidance and to recruit for open positions.
 CSU students are also eligible to attend two different job fairs for college students held in Atlanta.
-Current information on all of the services and activities is available at the Center or at http://career.colstate.edu.
+Current information on all of the services and activities is available at the Career Center or at http://career.colstate.edu.